 You see, on the surface it looks like we build or repair houses.
 It looks like we educate kids.
 It looks like we provide medical care.
 Yes, we do all of those things, but we do more than that.
 We bring people together to build understanding, and breakdown barriers.
 We reach across oceans, mountains and city streets to offer a hand up for those who have fallen on (or were born into) hard times.
 We seek to build understanding and compassion in those who have never had to rely on the kindness of strangers to survive.
 We bring love and hope and a sense of belonging to our world.
 That’s the secret.

 On the surface, it looks like we build and repair homes, provide medical care and educate children and young adults.
 But it goes beyond that, way beyond that.
 We’re about connecting people – not through cell phones – but by working side by side with people who don’t look the same, talk the same or have the same amount of stuff.

-We’re about crossing boundaries, and building compassion in one another by swinging a hammer, or blowing bubbles or clogging at Front Porch Pickin.
+We’re about crossing boundaries, and building compassion in one another by swinging a hammer, blowing bubbles or dancing to Bluegrass music.
 We’re about recognizing and addressing needs – but we’re also about seeing resilience, beauty, and ingenuity, where others only see poverty.
 We’re about celebrating that which is good in all of us.